In the guide

 There is no set format for how FCI declarations are to be received.
 Some slaughterhouses may have their own forms or use the model documents created by the Food Standards Agency.
 It is suggested you contact your slaughterhouse operator prior to taking any animals to slaughter so you can establish which FCI format to use.Back to top

-ARAMS-1: sheep & goat animal movement document & electronic movement licensing
+ARAMS-1: sheep and goat animal movement document and electronic movement licensing

 In the case of sheep and goats, the FCI declaration and additional information has been incorporated into the animal movement licence (ARAMS-1) form.
 Use of the ARAMS-1 form, either in paper or electronic format, is one means of providing FCI for sheep and goats but other methods may be used that best suit slaughterhouse operators' business needs.

 It is the responsibility of slaughterhouse operators to inform their suppliers about the exact FCI declarations they require and of the format in which they wish to receive them.Back to top

 eAML2: electronic movement licensing